laurencw348/applewebsite/documents/design-journey.md

 - **Your reflections about the user’s performance to the task**
   - The fact that the user also tried to click on the food item also suggests that the user believed that there should be more information on each food item.
 - **Re-design choices**
-  - In order to make the title of this page more appropriate for the content, I will rename this page to 'Items Sold'.
-I believe that this title might make it more obvious to users that the page contains information on all the items that are sold at the festival.
-Since the user wanted more information on each food item, I will also include a short description of each item in the figure caption of the item.
+  - Since the user wanted more information on each food item, I will also include a short description of each item in the figure caption of the item.
-- **Additional Notes**
-  - TODO: Justify your decisions; additional notes.

-**Task: You are at the Apple Festival and realise that you lost your bag.
+**Task 1: You are at the Apple Festival and realise that you lost your bag.
 You want to find someone to contact so they can help you find your belongings.**
 - **Did you evaluate the desktop or mobile design?**
     -Mobile
 - **How did the user do?
 Did they meet your expectation?**